LykkeCity/Trading-API/source/includes/_public-api.md

 ## Get Asset by ID

-Get information about specific asset.
+Get information about a specific asset.

 ### Request